Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 ### General Section

-These parameters control the high-level operation and data collection aspects:
+These parameters control the high-level operation of the program.

 - **programMode**
   *Type:* Integer